 As a major player in nearly every multi-state outbreak, Ryan represents people sickened by food and waterborne pathogens including:

 Legionnaires’ Disease Lawsuit

-Ryan represents people sickened by a waterborne disease called Legionnaires’.
+Ryan represents people sickened by a waterborne disease called Legionnaires’ disease.
 Legionnaires’ disease causes a severe form of pneumonia that may become fatal.
-People develop Legionnaires’ disease when a building’s water supply gets contaminated by legionella bacteria.
+People develop Legionnaires’ disease when a building’s water supply gets contaminated by Legionella bacteria.
 Ryan represents people in Legionnaires’ disease lawsuits nationwide.
 You may be able to sue for damages if you or a loved one developed Legionnaires’ disease.

 Talk to Attorney Ryan Osterholm About a Food Poisoning Lawsuit